Why do I need a website?

 Many Business Owners Say Things Like This

 The amount of information could seem overwhelming, right?
 Building a website adds to your already overflowing plate as a small business owner.
-Unfortunately, these excuses won’t cut it in this digital market.
+Unfortunately, these excuses won’t cut it in digital marketing.

 The concern is understandable.
-After all, suddenly, you’re having to budget for investing in a website.
-Maybe the costs weren’t in your plan at all, or you decided you’d worry about them later?
+After all, suddenly, you’re having to save money for investing in a website.
+Maybe a website cost wasn’t in your plan at all, or you decided you’d worry about them later?
 It’s okay, so long as you’re ready to put in the work to build a website now.
 The most satisfying part is that you can craft a beautifully designed online site for an affordable price.

 Objection #1: “My Business Is Too Small for a Website”